Basic Usage of Process Management

 Importing Record Data from a File into an App

-• When multiple assignees are set in the Process Management setting, how will the current assignees be displayed on the "Record Details" screen?
+• When multiple assignees are set in the Process Management settings, how will the current assignees be displayed on the "Record Details" screen?

-When multiple assignees are set in the Process Management setting of an app for which Process Management is enabled, the assignees at the time are displayed at the top of the "Record Details" screen in the following format: "Assigned to: (User Name) and X more"
+When multiple assignees are set in the Process Management settings of an app for which Process Management is enabled, the current assignees are displayed at the top of the "Record Details" screen in the following format: "Assigned to: (User Name) and X more".

 Example: "Assigned to: John Jones and 4 more"